 Dr Federica Alberti

-In 2019 I secured financial support from the Royal Economic Society–through its 'Discover Economics' initiative–for a conference promoting economics to girls in Portsmouth.
-I have established within my faculty a 'Women in Economics' network as an events platform for young female economists.
+I am Academic Champion within the 'Discover Economics' network at the Royal Economic Society.
+Through this network, I have set up a series of webinars promoting economics to A-level students across the UK.
+I have established within my faculty a 'Women in Economics Network' as an event and mentoring platform for young female economists.

 I hold a PhD in Economics from the University of East Anglia, a MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
 Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Germany.
 Before that, I had been Research Associate at the Centre for Reasoning, University of Kent.
 In autumn 2019 I was granted research leave, during which I visited the University of Southampton.

 I am interested in research in behavioural economics and policy.
 My research is mainly focused on public goods provision, trust, and fairness in institutions.
 Recent projects include:

 - gender representation in institutions